 - 2.3.1 Refer to the accompanying graphs for recommended overcoating intervals, pot life and curing requirements. - 2.3.2 The drying times quoted refer to a single coat applied to give 300 microns (12 mils) dry film thickness.
 At higher film thicknesses drying times may be extended, particularly at low temperature. - 2.3.3 All thicknesses are to be checked by the International Paint Technical Service Representative on site.
-Any substandard areas are to be rectified. - 2.3.4 For application the steel temperature must not be lower than 10°C (50°F) and should not exceed 40°C (104°F). - 2.3.5 For material temperatures below 30°C (86°F) an in-line heater or hot twin feed unit is needed to assist application.
-Consult International Paint for detailed instructions. - 2.3.6 At ambient temperatures below 20°C the spray lines may need to be lagged - 2.3.7 Areas of overspray are to be sanded down prior to overcoating. - 2.3.8 Maximum overcoating intervals may need to be reduced when application takes place in conditions of poor ventilation.
-Consult International Paint.
+Any substandard areas are to be rectified. - 2.3.4 For application the steel temperature must not be lower than 10°C (50°F) and should not exceed 40°C (104°F). - 2.3.5 At ambient temperatures below 30°C (86°F) an in-line heater or hot twin feed unit is needed to assist application.
+Consult International Paint for detailed instructions. - 2.3.6 Areas of overspray are to be sanded down prior to overcoating. - 2.3.7 Humidity control is required during application of Interline 925.
+The climatic conditions within the tank must be controlled to maintain a maximum relative humidity of 50% at temperatures between 10-15°C (50-60°F), and a maximum relative humidity of 60% at temperatures of 16°C (61°F) and above. - 2.3.8 Maximum overcoating intervals may need to be reduced when application takes place in conditions of poor ventilation.
+Consult International Paint. - 2.3.9 Interline 925 is only WRAS approved when cured for 7 days at 15°C and only for use with water up to 60°C.